coopbri/csci4061/Project_3/README.md

   - `cache_size` (integer): number of entries available in cache

 - The program works by initializing a local web server with specified parameters (listed above).
 The web server is hosted from the command line, and clients can be initialized to request data from the server.
 A multi-threaded environment is utilized by way of worker and dispatcher threads.
 The dispatcher threads regularly accept a request from an incoming connection, read the request, and place the request in a queue.
 The worker threads regularly monitor the request queue for changes, and receive any requests contained within (and then serve them to a client).
+On each client, times (in milliseconds) associated with each request are printed to the console.
-- This program supports caching.
-The caching mechanism works by (explanation of caching mechanism used)
+- For efficiency, this program supports caching.
+When a worker thread receives a request, it first searches a cache to see if that request has occured before.
+If it has, "HIT" is printed in the client console.
+Otherwise, "MISS" is printed.
 - (explanation of policy to dynamically change worker thread pool size)

 - Current testing: